A short article appeared in the Brisbane newspaper ”The Daily Mail” in March 1924.

 With the introduction of State and National competition, the quality of Australian players steadily improved and Norm Brookes became the first Australian to win the Wimbledon Singles titles in 1907.
 Daphne Akhurst was the first Australian woman to make the finals of Wimbledon in 1928.

 With advances in electric lighting technology early in the 20th century, lighting of tennis courts became practical allowing the game to be played in the cool of the evening and on weekdays after work.
+Suburban reticulation of electricity was gradually extended through the 1920s.
 I remember my sister and I going along with my parents one night a week for tennis in the 1960s.
 This was also an occasion for kids to have fun in semi-lit suburban backyards.

 As there was no specific uniform for tennis, there was some freedom in the style of dress.
-By the time of this article, costumes worn by tennis players were starting to become a little more practical than those in the 1905 image above.
+By the time of this article, costumes worn by tennis players were starting to become a little more practical than those in earlier images above.

 Alice Marble from the USA, winner of 18 grand slam championships, broke with all previous conventions by wearing shorts in 1932.